jdsham/hf-ai-agents-course/docs/src/DESIGN.md

   - Establishes connection to MCP server using streamablehttp_client
   - Initializes MCP session with the server
   - Loads MCP tools from the session
+  - Creates synchronous wrappers for async MCP tools
   - Returns list of available MCP tools for browser operations

 **Component interface**:
 - **Inputs**:
   - mcp_url: string // The URL of the browser MCP
 - **Outputs**:
-  - list // The list of MCP tools
+  - list // The list of MCP tools with sync wrappers
 - **Validations**:
   - Handled by MCP client session validation
   - URL format validation handled by streamablehttp_client

-**Direct Dependencies with Other Components**: None
+**Direct Dependencies with Other Components**:
+- create_sync_wrapper_for_mcp_tool function

 **Internal Logic**:
-1. Create async context manager for streamablehttp_client with the MCP URL, unpacking read, write, and unused streams
+1. Create async context manager for streamablehttp_client with the MCP URL
 2. Create async context manager for ClientSession with read and write streams
 3. Initialize the MCP session using await session.initialize()
 4. Load MCP tools from the session using await load_mcp_tools(session)
+5. Create sync wrappers for each MCP tool using create_sync_wrapper_for_mcp_tool
+6. Convert sync wrappers back to LangChain Tool objects
-5. Return the list of MCP tools
+7. Return the list of wrapped MCP tools

 **Pseudocode**:
 ```